-- (h) reviewing reports submitted to the Board by the Director of Investigations; - (i) overseeing and exercising general control over the performance of the functions and activities of authorised persons;
+- (g) reviewing reports submitted to the Board by the Director of Investigations; - (h) overseeing and exercising general control over the performance of the functions and activities of authorised persons; - (i) submitting to the Minister, within three months after completion of an investigation, a final report on its findings and recommendations; - (j) submitting a final report to all recipient States in compliance with Chapter 6 of Annex 13; - (k) making rules regarding the proceedings of, and conduct at, meetings of the Aircraft Accident Investigation Board; and - (l) performing any other functions prescribed under any other law.

-- (j) submitting to the Minister, within three months after completion of an investigation, a final report on its findings and recommendations; - (k) submitting a final report to all recipient States in compliance with Chapter 6 of Annex 13; and - (1) making rules regarding the proceedings of, and conduct at, meetings of the Aircraft Accident Investigation Board; and - (m) performing any other functions prescribed under any other law. - 52.
-(1) The Aircraft Accident Investigation Board may do all that is necessary or expedient to perform its functions effectively which includes the power to-
+52. (1) The Aircraft Accident Investigation Board may do all that is necessary or expedient to perform its functions effectively which includes the power to-